-Once you have applied and the application period has closed, you may then receive an invitation to interview with the firm(s) that you applied to.
-The OCI process is heavily regulated; therefore, interviews can only be conducted over the course of one week, and firms are limited to a certain amount of time with each candidate.
-Most schools have an online system that allows students to view and accept offers from firms and book their interview times.
-If you are fortunate enough to have multiple interviews, remember to be careful not to overbook yourself or schedule your interviews too close together.
+The OCI process is heavily regulated, so interviews can only be conducted over the course of one week and firms are limited to a certain amount of time with each candidate.
+Most law schools have an online system that allows students to view and accept offers from firms and book their interview times.
+If you are fortunate enough to have multiple interviews, remember not to overbook yourself or schedule your interviews too close together.
 If you can, try to schedule interviews on different days or far apart on the same day so you have time to decompress and prepare between interviews.
-Interviews typically last between 15 and 30 minutes and are usually conducted on-campus or at a facility nearby.
-The firms and organizations participating in the recruit will have their own room or sectioned-off booth where they conduct their interviews.
-Be sure to arrive early-well in advance of your first interview time-so that you can check in and get a sense of where each firm/organization is located.
+Interviews typically last between 15 and 30 minutes.
+The firms and organizations participating in the recruit in-person may have their own room or sectioned-off booth where they conduct their interviews.
+Be sure to arrive early, well in advance of your first interview time, so that you can check in and get a sense of where each firm/organization is located.
 Firms that regularly participate are those that work in different areas of law in private practice, as well as government agencies and organizations.

 When preparing for interviews, it is always a good idea to do your research.
-Once you know which firm(s) you are going to interview with, be sure to spend some time on their website to get a feel for the practice and the type of work that they do.
+Once you know which firm(s) you are going to interview with, be sure to spend some time on their websites to get a feel for the practice and the type of work that they do.
 If an area of work is particularly interesting to you, come up with some questions or discussion points that you can use if the opportunity presents itself during the interview.
 Be sure to look at the different associates and partners that work at the firm and read through their biographies (if available) so that you can get a sense of who might be interviewing you, as well as the firm culture.
-Some firms indicate on their website which lawyers are in charge of recruiting and placing students, and they will likely be the ones to conduct the interviews.
+Some firms indicate on their website which lawyers are in charge of recruiting students, and they will likely be conducting the interviews.
 You can also use LinkedIn or other online platforms to see if there is a junior associate or articling student at the firm.
-Reach out to them, offer to take them for a coffee, and start networking.
+Reach out to them and start networking.
 Meeting with someone at the firm who was recently in your shoes can greatly assist you in preparing for the interview and perhaps get you connected with other lawyers in the firm/organization.

 You might also be able to do some research online to find out what kinds of questions are likely to be asked during the interview.
 Many of the larger firms specializing in private practice provide an outline of how they structure their interviews and the types of questions that may be asked.
-Be sure to ask Student Services if they have any guides or materials to assist with interview preparation: they may have examples of interview questions, or they might be able to match you with an upper-year student who has previously worked or interviewed at the firm.
+Be sure to ask Student Services if they have any guides or materials to assist with interview preparation.
+They may have examples of interview questions or they might be able to match you with an upper-year student who has previously worked with or interviewed at the firm.
 For example, interviews with government entities like the Crown Attorney's office are very structured.
 Schools often have access to guides that outline the types of questions that have been asked in the past.
-The Canadian Legal Career Development Network has created such a guide-it is attached at the end of this chapter as an example.
-Some schools also provide students with mock interview workshops where staff will review your resume and cover letter, ask you questions, and provide feedback in order to prepare you for your interviews.
+Some schools also provide students with mock interview workshops where staff will review your resumé and cover letter, ask you questions, and provide feedback in order to prepare you for your interviews.
+Mock interviews are an excellent way to practise your skills and build confidence.